 - Merrell’s Strong Teens Grades 9-12

-For more information on the program and supportive materials, visit: strongkidsresources.com.
+For more information on the program, research, and supportive materials, visit: strongkidsresources.com.

-Each level of the curricula is available separately from Paul H. Brookes Publishing
+Each level of Merrell’s Strong Kids is available separately from Paul H. Brookes Publishing

 Per the wishes of the late Dr. Merrell, all royalties go to the Kenneth W. Merrell Legacy Scholarship.
 This fund annually awards graduate students in the School Psychology Program at the University of Oregon who demonstrate promise for leadership and service in the field.